blessdog/Clean_Desktop/README.md

 2. Add the following line to the bottom of the file: 0 8 * * * /usr/bin/python3 /path/to/your/script.py
 3. Save and exit the crontab file.

 This will schedule the script to run at 8am every day.
-You can modify the timing by changing the first two numbers (in the example, "0" and "8") to represent the minute and hour that you want the script to run
+You can modify the timing by changing the first two numbers (in the example, "0" and "8") to represent the minute and hour that you want the script to run.